daveymason/infodemic-fighter/README.md

 - No personal information is collected
 - No browsing history is tracked or stored

-## Validation and Research
+## Sources

-The need for tools to combat the infodemic is well-documented by organizations like the World Health Organization and academic research.
-Our approach is informed by:

-1. WHO's definition and research on infodemics
-2. Established media bias rating methodologies from organizations like AllSides, Media Bias/Fact Check, and Ad Fontes Media
+Our bias and reliability ratings are based on methodologies from established organizations like AllSides, Media Bias/Fact Check, and Ad Fontes Media.
-3. Research on filter bubbles and their impact on information consumption
-4. Studies on visual indicators and their effectiveness in information literacy

-## Future Development

-Planned features for future releases:

-- Support for additional search engines
-- More detailed bias analysis
-- Integration with fact-checking services
-- User feedback mechanism for improving bias ratings
-- Machine learning for improved detection of unlisted sources

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Infodemic Fighter:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## License